ngchub/Google-Cloud-Workshops/Generative-AI/Vertex-AI-Search/Vertex-AI-Search-and-Cloud-Retail-Search.md

 ![selection_criteria](https://github.com/ngchub/Google-Cloud-Workshops/assets/28653377/e6bbdf69-f670-4d3f-9377-4acdf060265b)

-  - Are y0u earning revenue online?
+  - Are you earning revenue online?
   - Are you selling products?
   - Does each product have its own price?
   - Does your data fit the retail product catalog schema?